Underpinning our focus on improving economic mobility is a set of guiding principles.

 Hollingsworth Funds seeks to enhance the opportunities and pathways that improve economic mobility for everyone in Greenville County.
 We recognize that the factors influencing economic mobility are complex and interconnected, therefore a collective approach to problem-solving is required.

-We are actively investing in housing affordability, improving education and reducing income inequality.
-We are learning more about other correlated factors to economic mobility while also investing in other cross-sector issues.
-Lastly, we believe that strong arts and cultural institutions are a key component to any vibrant and successful community.
+We are actively investing in housing affordability, transportation and connectivity, improving education and workforce development.
+Lastly, we believe that access to health for low income individuals and strong arts and cultural institutions are key components to any vibrant and successful community.

 Hollingsworth Funds operates from a unique vantage point that allows us to see how individual stakeholders operate within broader systems that positively impact community change.
 We are constantly exposed to an array of issues facing our community and we are consistently meeting with leaders from the public, private, and social sectors.

 As such, our role extends far beyond our grantmaking.
 While our financial capital serves as a means to an end, we believe the deployment of our other forms of philanthropic capital – social, moral, intellectual and reputational – represents an even higher value to the community.
 In this way, our role is that of relationship builder, knowledge broker, neutral convener of stakeholders with shared interests, and advocate for meaningful institutional and public policy change.